Exploring Wellington in a Half Day—A Practical Guide to the Guided Tour

 At just $77.57 per person, including the cable car ride, the tour delivers a lot of bang for your buck.
 Considering the number of sights, the personal attention in a small group, and the insights from local guides, it’s an economical way to get a taste of Wellington.
 Plus, the hotel pickup adds convenience, especially if you’re staying centrally.

-Guests consistently praise the friendly, knowledgeable guides.
+Guests consistently praise the friendly, guides.
 Multiple reviews mention guides like Nathan, Lorraine, and Ian, emphasizing their passion and expertise.
 One guest called their guide “exceptional,” and another said Ian “went out of his way to help us on a rainy day.”
 That level of care really elevates the experience beyond just ticking off sights.

 Transportation and Group Size